baens/blog.baens.net/content/posts/experiment-notes-simpleflatmapper.md

 date: 2018-02-19
 ---

 When I was a C# developer, I adored the different Micro-ORMs that were available.
-If I can recall correctly, [Massive](https://github.com/FransBouma/Massive) was one of the first ones I heard about.
+[Massive](https://github.com/FransBouma/Massive) was one of the first ones I heard about and used.
 The idea that I could just write straight SQL and get objects out without any other configuration I loved.
 When I got back into the JVM world, I always wondered if there were such a thing out there.

 Well I've finally found a decent one.
 The library is called [Simpleflatmapper](http://simpleflatmapper.org/).
 With no XML configuration file, I can get from SQL to object with out any problem.
 This is amazing!

 Let's see some code.
 In these examples I will be using Kotlin as the JVM language, but this should work with Java as well.
+[There is a code repository for this as well](https://github.com/baens/experiment-kotlin-simpleflatmapper).

 In the examples I have a postgres database running with the following table setup